 - 39. Standards for residential accessory structures should be based on

 - setbacks from lot lines

 - maximum floor areas

 - height limits

 - limit on number of structures per lot

 - a separation distance from the main building

-- 40. Amenity space in residential buildings with 20 or more units should be common and provided at a rate of 4 square metres per unit of, of which 2 square metres must be common outdoor space
+- 40. Amenity space in residential buildings with 20 or more units should be for common use of residents and provided at a rate of 4 square metres per unit of, of which 2 square metres must be common outdoor space